Permasystems

 Passive rainwater harvesting freely works without the need of a person, switch or valve.
 The more passive a system, the less energy it needs.
 Earthworks, simple structures and strategies that change the topography and surface of the soil, are a great example of this system.
 They can speed the infiltration of water, augment soil moisture and nutrient availability and provide large quantities of high quality rainwater to gardens and landscapes.
 Water can be collected in huge amounts from roofs, streets, vegetation, bare dirt or greywater drains.
 This water is only available for limited periods after rainfall depending on soil type, mulch, climate and plant uptake but it can recharge groundwater.

-Something as simple as applying a layer of mulch around your plants can reduce water usage by 25%, creating a passive system.
+Something as simple as applying a layer of mulch around your plants can reduce water usage by 40%, building a passive system.

 Rainwater harvesting pond.
 Copyright Permasystems